Pijay010/Predicting-House-Prices/README.md

 # Predicting-House-Prices
-The project is used to predict home prices using machine learning and test several models to find the best model
+### Introduction
+Each house has a variable price and depends on the features of the property owned, the area of the house to the size of the house.
+Currently, this project focuses on predicting home prices using an end-to-end approach of various models from machine learning and involving the Flask API for the prediction process in the local terminal command prompt